danielabar/meblog/src/markdown/gatsby-unit-testing.md

 category: "gatsby"
 ---

 This post will demonstrate how to add unit tests to a Gatsby project using Jest and react-testing-library.
-Gatsby is a static site generator powered by React and GraphQL so the libraries to test it are pretty much the same as you would use testing any React project.
+Gatsby is a static site generator powered by React and GraphQL so the libraries to test it are similar to those used for testing any React project.

 ## Why?

 But before getting into the mechanics of how to do this, first you may be wondering - why should I add unit tests to my Gatsby site?
 To answer this, let's start with a common use case for a Gatsby site - a personal or company blog.
-In my case, I started with the Hello World Gatsby starter project, then started writing some posts in markdown.
+In my case, I started with the [Hello World Gatsby starter project](https://github.com/gatsbyjs/gatsby-starter-hello-world), then started writing some posts in markdown.
 Over time I gradually added more features including pagination, SEO, typography with self-hosted google fonts, responsive nav menu for desktop vs mobile layouts, custom analytics, and search.

 Even for a simple blog site without all these features, it's still valuable to add some basic unit tests to snapshot all the page layouts and components.
 A complete explanation of snapshot testing is beyond the scope of this article, but [here](TBD) is a great reference.